Using Table View

 Indent/outdent are useful for creating a hierarchy.

-Records (rows) from two tables can be linked together.
+Records (rows) from two tables can be linked together using the table view.
 The link between tables can have various meanings – that’s why it has a name.
 There can even be multiple links (or link types) between two tables, each with a different meaning.

 For example, tasks can be linked to the employees who are going to work on them, or they can be linked to the employees who are going to review them.